Malaga

 Cost Of Living

 The cost of living in Malaga is relatively affordable compared to other major European cities.
-Rent, transportation, dining, and entertainment expenses are reasonable, making it an attractive destination for travelers looking for value.
+Housing costs, dining out, and transportation expenses are reasonable.
+Local markets offer affordable fresh produce, and dining at local restaurants is budget-friendly.

-Málaga – municipality, capital of the Province of Málaga, in Spain
+Málaga – municipality and capital of the province of Málaga, in Spain

 Official Site: Visit Official Site